Namanj/Mortgage-Market-Tri-Analysis/README.md

 - Tenor - Represent loan repayment period
 - Amt Db - Represents amount of loan disbursed to client till Nov '16

 I decided to use the AdaBoost ensemble model, which I tuned using a GridSearch.
-The code can be found HERE
+The code can be found [here](https://github.com/Namanj/Mortgage-Market-Tri-Analysis/blob/master/src/Loan%20Default%20Pipeline.py)

 I decided not to oversample my imbalanced classes and instead used sample weights in AdaBoost to incentivize my cost function to focus more on the minority class.
 I made this decision as I wanted to use Scikit learn's pipeline as an estimator in a GridSearchCV, in order to tune my hyper-parameters.